AbolarinMary/LITA-SALES-PROJECT/README.md

 Calculating revenue allows us to analyze total earnings per product, region, and period, which is essential for evaluating sales performance and profitability.

-**Instructions**
+### Instructions
 ---

-1. Excel:
+# 1. Excel:

-o Perform an initial exploration of the sales data.
+- Perform an initial exploration of the sales data.
 Use pivot tables to summarize total sales by product, region, and month.

-o Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+- Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.

-o Create any other interesting report
+- Create any other interesting report

-2. SQL:
+# 2. SQL:

 Hint – You need to load the dataset into your SQL Server environment to write and validate your queries.

 Write queries to extract key insights based on the following questions.

-o retrieve the total sales for each product category.
+- retrieve the total sales for each product category.

-o find the number of sales transactions in each region.
+- find the number of sales transactions in each region.

-o find the highest-selling product by total sales value.
+- find the highest-selling product by total sales value.

-o calculate total revenue per product.
+- calculate total revenue per product.

-o calculate monthly sales totals for the current year.
+- calculate monthly sales totals for the current year.

-o find the top 5 customers by total purchase amount.
+- find the top 5 customers by total purchase amount.

-o calculate the percentage of total sales contributed by each region.
+- calculate the percentage of total sales contributed by each region.

-o identify products with no sales in the last quarter.
+- identify products with no sales in the last quarter.

-3. Power BI:
+# 3. Power BI:

-o Create a dashboard that visualizes the insights found in Excel and SQL.
+- Create a dashboard that visualizes the insights found in Excel and SQL.
  The dashboard should include a sales overview, top-performing products, and regional breakdowns